Human Rights

 Current Practices

-Copel also establishes in its labor outsourcing contracts that the outsourced employees have the same health and safety conditions and access to basic benefits enjoyed by its own employees, such as transportation and meals.
+Copel establishes in its labor outsourcing contracts that the outsourced employees have the same health and safety conditions and access to basic benefits enjoyed by its own employees, such as transportation and meals.
 To this end, it is inspected on a monthly basis whether the benefits provided for the category, whether in law or in Collective Agreement instruments, are being guaranteed.

 Registration of inspections in lodgings